IEDs: A Different Approach

 “Young man, I have only one arm left, but my country can have it any time they want.”

 As Michener wrote in The Bridges at Toko-Ri, “Where did we get such men?”

 I will continue to teach this response to IEDs used as grenades.
 It’s unlikely you will ever need it, but if you do, it simply WILL NOT HAPPEN without practice.

 Part IV: IEDs and Casualty Care

 This is not a primer on how to treat blast injuries.
-Rather, it is about the first two phases of TCCC / TECC, Direct Threat Care and Indirect Threat Care, when the Hot / Warm Zone contains IEDs.
+Rather, it is about the first two phases of TCCC / TECC, Care Under Fire / Direct Threat Care, and Tactical Field Care / Indirect Threat Care, when the Hot / Warm Zone contains IEDs.

 Casualty Care in Area Denial Attacks

 If one member of your team was injured by a booby trap IED, count on more being in the area.
 Remover him or her promptly but don’t drag them out of there without looking where you are going.

 Case Study #1 of Area Denial in Patient Care Settings: MASF Tent at Mogadishu Airport